apeskinian/p2_dac/README.md

 ## Features
 - ### Title and Logo
   - The title and logo remain in the same place throughout the site.
 A silhouette of a dragon looping around back to itself with quiz title place over it.
-The looping of the dragon imitates the ability to keeo playing the quiz as many times as you like.
+The looping of the dragon signifies the ability to keep playing the quiz as many times as you like.
 As screen size increases, the title and logo adjust responsively.

   ![Title and Logo](documentation/features/dac_feature_title.png "Title and Logo")